 Studying can feel like a serious grind, particularly if the topic isn’t one the student is particularly interested in.
 Even so, studying is an important part of learning and reviewing material and can be critical to academic success.
 So how can you help take your student’s studying from endless hours of staring at notes to an active, useful process?

-Making Studying a Goal Oriented Process: 3 Steps
+Making Studying a Goal-Oriented Process: 3 Steps

-While studying is generally not anyone’s idea of a good time, students can maximize the effectiveness of their study time to accomplish goals and effectively learn material.
+While studying is generally not anyone’s idea of a good time, students can maximize the effectiveness of their study time to accomplish goals and effectively learn the material.

-Step 1: Manage your Time
+Step 1: Manage Your Time

 Students may not be able to cram all of their studying into one hour.
 Look at the material the student has to cover and decide how much can be accomplished in one session.
-Ideally, students should study in thirty minute increments with short breaks in between to stretch.
-Remember that if the child has a lot of material to go over, they should try to allot enough time to cover that material without strain.
+Ideally, students should study in thirty-minute increments with short breaks in between to stretch.
+Remember that if the child has a lot of material to go over, they should try to allow enough time to cover that material without strain.
 Younger children may need help with setting up a workable study schedule.

 Step 2: Set Goals

-Instead of studying all the potential material for a class, a student can set notes based on your assignment, test, or that day’s class topic.
+Instead of studying all the potential material for a class, a student can set notes based on their assignment, test, or that day’s class topic.
 Setting goals can help students narrow down their study focus and make studying a more productive time.
 Setting goals also keeps children motivated by allowing them to focus on a few things they need to accomplish rather than all of the extra materials.
 If today’s class was on the life of whales, they may not need to study coral reefs as well.
 If tomorrow’s test is on long division, students don’t need to spend time studying multiplication tables.

 Step 3: Minimize Distractions and be Comfortable